kerrynakayama/developintelligence_data_engineering/Day_02/LAB_05/LAB_05.md

 ## Break into groups of no more than 3 people and write the queries

- - build a normal recursive CTE query
+ - create a cte without it being recurvsive that selects all the employees from the engineering dept
  - build a recursive CTE that will visually describe the hierarchal nature of the data
  - use connect by instead of a recursive CTE to show hierarchy
  - visualize the hierarchal structure with a connect by